benkolera/talk-opaleye/code/README.md

 ### Projection

-Remember that the only real restriction we have on the output of our query is that it is a product profunctor, so you're not limited to always returning your table object.
+Remember that the only real restriction we have on the output of our query is that it is a product profunctor (and that isn't even required if you are prepared to specify the transformations explicitly!), so you're not limited to always returning your table object.
 You're free to return tuples or just a single column.

 ```haskell
 bookTitlesQuery :: Query (Column PGText)